 Now let’s compare this same week, but this time we’ll evaluate the numbers under a traditional commission split, with Lisa making no guaranteed hourly wages.
 Instead, Lisa receives 50% commission on services and 10% on retail.

-That isn’t chump change, especially for a salon Depending on how many professionals work in the salon, it could come to thousands for the month and hundreds of thousands lost annually.
+That isn’t chump change, especially for a salon.
+Depending on how many professionals work in the salon, the losses could come to thousands for the month and hundreds of thousands lost annually.
 I routinely work these comparison projections for salon owners utilizing existing data and when they see the losses, they’re floored.
 (Also, they become less shocked at their perpetual struggle to pay the salon’s bills.)

 Stylists, nail techs, estheticians, massage therapists–you know I love you and I’m your biggest advocate, but you are operating under a false belief that you deserve to make more money than the business you work in.
 In no other business is this the case.
 Look at grocery stores, fast food restaurants, car dealerships, retail stores, hotels–no other employee in any other industry has this delusional expectation.